KeihakuOh/KeihakuOh/README.md

 # :wave: About Me
 :school: Hello!
 I'm Shengbo Wang, a student at Waseda University in Japan.

-:computer: I'm interested in web backend and network security, and I often use Python, Ruby, and C#.
+:computer: I'm interested in web backend development and network security, and I frequently use Python, TypeScript, and Go.

-:blossom: Currently, I am focusing on studying Go and React.
+:blossom: Currently, I am focusing on studying Go and Next.js.

 :star2: To view my portfolio, please visit my [website](https://keihakuoh.github.io/).